dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 - To provide an drop-in resource for a relative beginner, who needs something practical quickly but may not be able to easily follow the flow of multiple of classes working in tandem.

-This isn't because I'm a bad coder.
+It isn't because I'm a bad coder.
 Honest :)

 ### Regarding use of the Long data type